ipyflow/tutorial/README.md

 --------

 The tutorial is presented as a set of interactive notebooks.
-Please download and open each of the following notebooks, and follow the instructions contained within.
+Please download and open each of the following notebooks (or clone this repo), and follow the instructions contained within.
 1. [Overview](/notebooks/nbsafety-overview.ipynb)
 2. [Exercises](/notebooks/nbsafety-exercise.ipynb)